 When you are looking to give a self-introduction during an interview, keep these interview tips in mind.
 However, you can always see what works best for you and add and subtract the tips accordingly.

-Whatever you do, remember to keep calm, stay confident and rock the job interview with elan.
+Whatever you do, remember to keep calm, stay confident, focus on the job search and rock the job interview.